Justin-Aw46/cs3219-ay2526s1-project-g32/matching_service/README.md

 **Validation Rules:**
 - `topic`: Must be one of the supported topics
 - Authentication token must be valid
-- `userId`: Required string
-- `topic`: Must be one of the supported topics

 **Response:** `200 OK`